nicolelucas03/city-guide-nyc/README.md

 ### Reflections :brain:
 This project helped me get comfortable writing code from scratch and thinking through visual structure.
 It also sparked my interest in how design and development intersect on the web.

+### Live Demo :rocket:
+You can check out the site deployed using [GitHub Pages]( https://nicolelucas03.github.io/city-guide-nyc/)